Predefined Flow Contexts

 Input Parameters

-In the Flow Context, certain sections of the JSON structure are reserved for special purposes.
+In the flow context, certain sections of the JSON structure are reserved for special purposes.
 These predefined areas are used to store incoming event data and define outgoing event data such as the HTTP response.
 They follow a fixed schema that allows arbitrary data to be passed between events.

-Incoming webhook requests are stored in the Flow Context path:
+Incoming webhook requests are stored in the flow context path:

 $.inputParams